Refinitiv/refinitiv-ui/documents/src/pages/elements/efx-grid.md

 layout: default
 -->

+!> Plugins are components that built with Element Framework by **Developer Community**.
+This component is built and maintained by dedicate team who is specialised on Grid.
+!> Contact [Grid Support](mailto:grid-support@lseg.com) for helps and supports.

 # Grid

-EFX Grid is a custom element, providing simple ways to display and manipulate data in table layout.
+EFX Grid provides simple ways to display and manipulate data in table layout.
 All HTML native properties and events are available in EFX Grid.

 ## Installation
 EFX Grid element and extensions are published under single package.